Low-Frequency Array: Timeline

 In November 2007 the first international LOFAR station (DE601) next to the Effelsberg 100 m radio telescope became the first operational station.
 The first fully complete station, (CS302) on the edge of the LOFAR core, was delivered in May 2009, with a total of 40 Dutch stations scheduled for completion in 2013.
 By 2014, 38 stations in the Netherlands, five stations in Germany (Effelsberg, Tautenburg, Unterweilenbach, Bornim/Potsdam, and Jülich), and one each in the UK (Chilbolton), in France (Nançay) and in Sweden (Onsala) were operational.
+The station at Birr in Ireland was added in 2017.

 LOFAR was officially opened on 12 June 2010 by Queen Beatrix of the Netherlands.
 Regular observations started in December 2012.